dantleech/blog/content/posts/2024-08-28-col-des-ares.md

 "In fact, the problem, it's that I come with the bicycle and normally I would arrive before ten-nine hour, but, then, you see, it is necessary that I make 3 mountain passes.
-Is it grave if I arrive late?".
+Is it grave if I am tardy?".

 "You speak English?
 Your French is very good but because of the traffic..."